AdamEssenmacher/MemoryToolkit.Maui/README.md

 Unfortunately, leaks spread through MAUI views like a zombie virus.
 Out of the box, they'll typically compartmentalize at the Page level.
 Meaning, a leak of any size will grow to consume its entire host page.
 This is **bad news**.
 Particularly for NavigationPages!

-There's some good news though!
+There's some good news, though!
 The attached behavior `AutoDisconnectBehavior.Cascade` is surprisingly effective at preventing leaks (for reasons I'll explain later).
-When it can't prevent leaks, it will at least compartmentalize them--which both prevents them from infecting their host pages and isolates the offending control for further analysis.
+When it can't prevent leaks, it will at least compartmentalize them--which both prevents them from infecting their host pages and helps isolate the offending control for further analysis.

 Attaching this behavior is just like with `GCMonitorBehavior.Cascade`:
 ```xaml